visaals/blog/content/posts/why-im-starting-this-blog.md

 1. **consistently** giving away valuable content for free for years, which leads to
 2. **establishing credibility** with an unique online brand, with hours of useful content as proof, which leads to
 3. **gradually** building an audience of people that have gained value from your content, trust your expertise in certain areas, and benefit from your curated content recommendations, which allows you to
-4. **utilizing** your audience as a distribution network for occasional paid content, in additional to the usual free content, with the idea is that the paid content is a form of *digital* *wealth* — "create once, sell forever", which compares to *real estate wealth* — "buy property, rent forever" or *business wealth* — "create a profitable business, sell the products forever."
+4. **utilize** your audience as a distribution network for occasional paid content, in additional to the usual free content, with the idea is that the paid content is a form of *digital* *wealth* — "create once, sell forever", which compares to *real estate wealth* — "buy property, rent forever" or *business wealth* — "create a profitable business, sell the products forever."

 Here are a few examples of people who've followed this exact path growing positive-sum internet economy: